KasparEtter/ef1p/pages/internet/internet.md

 </figcaption>
 </figure>

-In this graph, any of the three routers can go down and communication is still possible between the nodes that are connected not only to the unavailable router.
+In this graph, any of the three routers can go down, and communication is still possible between the nodes that are connected not only to the unavailable router.
 There are also five links that can break one at a time